Abstract machine: Programming language implementation

 An abstract machine is, intuitively, just an abstraction of the idea of a physical computer.
 For actual execution, algorithms must be properly formalised using the constructs offered by a programming language.
 This implies that the algorithms to be executed must be expressed using programming language instructions.
 The syntax of a programming language enables the construction of programs using a finite set of constructs known as instructions.
 Most abstract machines share a program store and a state, which often includes a stack and registers.
 In digital computers, the stack is simply a memory unit with an address register that can count only positive integers (after an initial value is loaded into it).
 The address register for the stack is known as a stack pointer because its value always refers to the top item on the stack.
 The program consists of a series of instructions, with a stack pointer indicating the next instruction to be performed.
 When the instruction is completed, a stack pointer is advanced.
 This fundamental control mechanism of an abstract machine is also known as its execution loop.
-Thus, an abstract machine for programming language is any collection of data structures and algorithms capable of storing and running programs written in the programming language.
+Thus, an abstract machine for a programming language is any collection of data structures and algorithms capable of storing and running programs written in the programming language.
 It bridges the gap between the high level of a programming language and the low level of an actual machine by providing an intermediate language step for compilation.
 An abstract machine's instructions are adapted to the unique operations necessary to implement operations of a certain source language or set of source languages.